wearelighthouse/scss/resources/scss/library/README.md

 Variables come first (because they're needed first, and don't require anything else)

-Mixins are related to the file's features (like a font-scale() mixin for _typography.scss).
+Mixins here are related to the file's features (like a font-scale() mixin for _typography.scss).